clusterio/clusterio/README.md

 ### Ubuntu setup

-**Warning**: These instructions are for the unstable master version and is not recommended for use, see [the 1.2.x branch][1.2.x] for how to install the stable version.

 1. Install Node.js v12 or higher.
     For 20.04 LTS or below the version of Node.js provided by the Ubuntu repos are too old and you will have to use the nodesource PPA, otherwise you may skip the first line.